-Equity considerations
+7. Equity considerations

-A recent study shows that VAT in South Africa would be regressive in the absence of the zero-rated food items.
-When the zero-ratings are taken into consideration, however, VAT is broadly neutral - i.e. households across the income distribution spectrum pay roughly the same proportion of their income as VAT.
-This can be seen in Figure 1, below: the Concentration Curves for VAT lies almost exactly on top of the Lorenz Curve for disposable income.
-(By contrast, excise duties are regressive as the Concentration Curve for excise duties lies above the Lorenz Curve.)
-As such, VAT does not make inequality better or worse since everyone shoulders the burden of VAT roughly proportionally to their income.
+A recent study25 shows that VAT in South Africa would be regressive in the absence of the zero-rated food items.
+When the zero-ratings are taken into consideration, however, VAT is broadly neutral - i.e. households across the income distribution pay roughly the same proportion of their income as VAT.
+This can be seen in the figure below: the concentration curve for VAT lies almost exactly on top of the Lorenz curve for disposable income.
+(By contrast, excise duties are regressive as the concentration curve for excise duties lies above the Lorenz curve.)
+As such, VAT does not make inequality better or worse since everyone shoulders the burden of VAT roughly proportionally with their income.